CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 # Quartus QNA:

-Q: Quartus throws syntax error, everything is fine!!
+Q: In Quartus [insert stupidly obvious things] (i.e. syntax error) that doesn't work and you believe everything is fine.

 A: Check that Quartus is phasing the HDL in its correct version.
-Note that Quartus Lite will not support `VHDL 2008` and have trouble phasing `.sv`.
+Note that **Quartus Lite** will not support `VHDL 2008` and have trouble phasing `.sv`.
 However, if the code was able to compile before, but cannot now, try restarting Quartus, and if that does not work, restart your computer.

+Q: How to add qsys componenets?

+A: Adding Search IP from `Assignments --> settings --> IP Search Path (global and/or project)` Adding Search path to Qsys window: `Tools --> options`

+Format is: `/opt/riscv-cores/**/*`

 Q: Cannot phase some `.v` file properly!

 A: If you have included the qsys via the `.qip`, try removing the inclusiong and included the `.qsys` file directly.
 Note this will regenerate the qsys system every time you compile.

-Q: What's up with `irq_soft`
+Q: What's up with `irq_soft` in the AriesEmbedded `irq_controller`?

 ```vhdl
 -- All following defined in VexRiscvAvalon_hw.tcl